maxplanck-ie/snakepipes/docs/content/workflows/ATAC-seq.rst

 .. note:: This sample sheet has the same requirements as the sample sheet in the ChIP-seq workflow, and also uses the same tool (CSAW) with a narrow default window size.

+If the user provides additional columns between 'name' and 'condition' in the sample sheet, the variables stored there will be used as blocking factors in the order they appear in the sample sheet.
+Condition will be the final column and it will be used for any statistical inference.

 Configuration file
 ~~~~~~~~~~~~~~~~~~